Malnutrition can arise in three forms:

 Globally, anemia affects more people than any other health problem.
 Anemia has important implications for general productivity and development, reducing the work capacity of individuals by up to 20 percent.
 In more serious cases, anemia can lead to exacerbation of disease and illness.
 The World Health Organization estimate that 20 percent of maternal deaths are attributed to anemia alone.1

-In the chart below we see the prevalence of anemia extended beyond just pregnant women (as above) to all women of reproductive age (here defined as women between the ages of 15-29).
+In the chart below we see the prevalence of anemia in women of reproductive age (here defined as women between the ages of 15-49).

-In the chart below we have plotted the prevalence of anemia in children under the age of five by world region.
-At a global level, the incidence of anemia declined by around 10 percent from 1990 to 2011.
+In the chart below we see the prevalence of anemia in children under the age of five.

 Vitamin-A deficiency (VAD) is the leading cause of preventable blindess in children--manifesting in a milder form as night blindness, and progressing to permanent blindness in stronger cases.
 VAD also serves to exacerbate serious disease and illness, leading to increased rates of maternal and childhood mortality.